 Recently, hospitals across the country have started Registered Nurse Residency Programs for new grads.
 These programs aim to help new nurses transition from student to nurse.
 While this isn’t a new concept, it is a more formalized as a way to introduce new nurses to the demands of the job in a structured and educational manner.

 Nurse residency programs focus on strengthening decision-making skills in high-pressure situations, developing clinical leadership, and incorporating nurse education into real-life practice.

 Since 25% of new nurse graduates leave the profession after the first year, the nurse residency program is meant to be a support system to help them through that stressful time.
-Successful nurse residency programs do this by reducing the clinical workload, incorporating classroom content, and focusing on critical thinking skills in regards to patient outcomes and professional roles.
+Successful nurse residency programs do this by reducing the clinical workload, incorporating classroom content, and focusing on critical thinking skills in regard to patient outcomes and professional roles.

-Like in the classroom, nurses move through their residency program in stages with the hopes that by the time they complete it, they emerge a better critical thinker and more prepared for their specialty.
+Like in the classroom, nurses move through their residency program in stages with the hopes that by the time they complete it, they emerge a better critical thinkers and more prepared for their specialty.

 Mentorship is also a significant aspect of nurse residency programs.
 Seasoned nurses work with the new grads to support them through the process.
 They answer questions, provide guidance, and generally create a positive experience.

 How do I get placed in a nurse residency program?

 Hospitals that offer the nurse residency program for new graduates have it listed on their career page usually.
 If ‘you’re interested, you should apply directly through the hospital’s website.

 If you are selected to go through the interview process, you will need to decide which specialty you are interested in pursuing.
 For instance, you can choose from options like ED, medical surgery, labor and delivery, and ICU.
 If you are hired, you will be expected to participate in the specialty program you have chosen.